 Angie experiences frequent nightmares which has led to a significant fear of falling out of bed; Angie has established that these occur when she is sleeping in a standard height bed and has therefore placed a mattress to sleep on the floor which reduced these nightmares and associated anxiety of bed falls.

 Although sleeping on a mattress reduced Angie’s anxiety, it created other challenges; Angie struggled to transfer on and off the mattress, relying on support of the window sill and radiator which places her at risk of falls when trying to stand.
-Due to the nature of the task and Angie’s weight, it is not safe or feasible for her caregiver to assist with this transfer.
+Due to the nature of the task and Angie’s weight, it is not safe or feasible for her support worker to assist with this transfer.
 Due to the risk and difficulty, Angie limits the amount of bed transfers she performs and this has led to urinary incontinence at night.

 Angie raised the bed to an appropriate height, sat on the edge and then lowered the bed to the floor; Angie was then able to slide her legs into bed with.
 Once in the bed, Angie reported feeling safe and secure and was able to raise the bed to enable her to carry out safe and independent transfers, facilitating quick access to the toilet at night.